adkendall/DHPDocs/docs/Business Services/healthandcareinformation.rst

 3. Obtain the date when the summary record was last changed

-Please note that the current version of the service supports slots for allergies and medication records that are held in the Scottish Emergency Care Summary database.
+Please note that the current version of the service supports slots for allergies and medications records that are held in the Scottish Emergency Care Summary database.
 Further developments would add more sources and types of information.